 He was one of the first police constables in Busselton in the 1840’s and the town’s first gaoler, having built a room onto his property in Strelly Street in 1853 that was used as a lock-up.

-The Bond Store and was used by Customs and Excise to store dutiable goods brought from ships moored in the bay at the Busselton Jetty.
+The Bond Store was used by Customs and Excise to store dutiable goods brought from ships moored in the bay at the Busselton Jetty.

 The goods were tagged by the authorities and transported to the Bond Store originally by horse and cart and later on a tramline by push-pull carts (Kalamazoo).